Thinklab-SJTU/ML4CO-Kit/README.md

 <img src="docs/assets/organization.jpg" alt="Organization" width="800"/>

 We are still enriching the library and we welcome any contributions/ideas/suggestions from the community.
-A comprehensive modular framework built upon this library that integrates core ML4CO technologies coming soon.
+A comprehensive modular framework built upon this library that integrates core ML4CO technologies is coming soon.

 ## Installation